Star Wars Outlaws: Gameplay

+In the game, players can explore each planet while riding on a speeder bike.

 Star Wars Outlaws is an action-adventure game played from a third-person perspective.
-The player controls the scoundrel Kay Vess (voiced by Humberly Gonzalez), traversing open world environments on planets and in space while engaging in various activities.
+The player controls the scoundrel Kay Vess (voiced by and modelled after Humberly González), traversing open world environments on planets and in space while engaging in various activities.
+The game features four explorable planets: Akiva, Kijimi, Tatooine, and Toshara.
+The planet Cantonica is also featured in certain story missions.
 Combat combines melee attacks and the use of a blaster, which has several firing modes, including an electromagnetic pulse.
 Kay can use environmental objects, such as explosive barrels, to her advantage.
 Kay has the Adrenaline ability, which charges during combat and triggers a time-slowing effect, allowing for a rapid series of shots at marked targets.
 She can also use stealth to sneak past or neutralize enemies.
 Kay's arsenal includes a grappling hook and an electronic hacking device.
 Her companion, a small creature named Nix, can scan the environment, interact with objects, and distract or attack enemies.

 The player traverses planetary surfaces on a speeder bike and travels between planets aboard a starship called the Trailblazer.
 The player can also explore the orbits of planets and moons, as well as engage in space combat using the ship's weapons, including a laser cannon and missiles.
 Space stations provide hubs for trade and additional missions.
 By completing game activities, the player earns credits that can be used to purchase items and gear.
 As the game progresses, the player can upgrade Kay and Nix's abilities, along with enhancements for the blaster, speeder, and Trailblazer.
 The player can acquire new skills and upgrades by seeking out experts and completing their assignments.

 In Outlaws, the player encounters four factions: the Ashiga Clan, Crimson Dawn, Hutt Cartel, and Pyke Syndicate.
 The player's decisions and actions throughout the game directly impact Kay's reputation with each.
 A high faction reputation grants access to locations, assignments, and discounts in faction shops.
 Conversely, a low reputation may result in factions dispatching mercenaries to pursue Kay.
 The game features a six-level wanted system that determines the intensity of Imperial forces' pursuit of Kay.
 The player can evade pursuit by hiding, bribing, or eliminating enemies.
 Additionally, the game features dialogue trees with answer choices that affect mission outcomes.